syntaxkiller/voice-transcription/README.md

 - Check that your microphone is not being used by another application
 - Verify that you're in a reasonably quiet environment
 - Try adjusting your microphone volume in Windows settings
+- Check the audio level meter to confirm your voice is being detected

 #### Long model loading time
 - The Vosk speech recognition model is loaded in the background